What are halogens?

 It makes particular sense to use halogen-free cables if the longest possible functional integrity is to be guaranteed in the event of a fire.
 This is important, for example, in buildings where surveillance cameras are to provide images of the source of the fire.
 The high-speed data cable ETHERLINE® FIRE from LAPP transmits data at a full transmission rate even after two hours in the flames.

-Even functional in the event of a fire
+Long functional integrity even in the event of a fire

 Normative requirements for halogen-free cables and connectors